 The segregation levels in a jurisdiction can be quantified using Racial/Ethnic Dissimilarity Trends.
 According to HUD, "[t]his dissimilarity index measures the degree to which two groups are evenly distributed across a geographic area and is commonly used for assessing residential segregation between two groups.
-Values range from 0 to 100, where higher numbers indicate a higher degree of segregation between the two groups measured.
+Values range from 0 to 100, where higher numbers indicate more segregation between the two groups measured.
 Dissimilarity index values between 0 and 39 generally indicate low segregation, values between 40 and 54 generally indicate moderate segregation, and values between 55 and 100 generally indicate a high level of segregation."

 Currently, Greenville has generally moderate and low levels of segregation throughout the city, depending on the groups being compared.
-The highest value in Greenville is between black and white populations with an index score of 49.69.
-The lowest index score is between the Asian or Pacific Islander and white populations with a score of 21.68.
+The highest value in Greenville is between the Black and White populations with an index score of 49.69 and the lowest index score is between the Asian or Pacific Islander and White populations with a score of 21.68.
 The Greenville MSA Region has less variance between index scores.
-In the region, the highest index score is between black and white populations with a score of 42.00 and the lowest index score is between Asian or Pacific Islander and white population with a score of 34.21.
+In the region, the highest index score is between Black and White populations with a score of 42.00 and the lowest index score is between Asian or Pacific Islander and White population with a score of 34.21.
 The following table displays the racial/ethnic dissimilarity trends in the jurisdiction and the region.